-The superstructure of the bridge consists of two continuous composite girders spanning four evenly distributed sections.
-It is constructed with a composite cross-section comprising multiple steel Despite the earthquake, girders. no significant damage, such as permanent deformations or displacements, was observed in the superstructure or substructure components.
+superstructure of the bridge consists of two continuous composite girders spanning four evenly distributed sections.
+It is constructed with a composite cross-section comprising multiple steel Despite the earthquake, girders. significant damage, such as permanent deformations or displacements, observed the superstructure substructure components.
 Consequently, regular maintenance was conducted to ensure the bridge's unrestricted operation.
 However, further examination and upkeep are advised due to the deterioration of the steel girders and indications of corrosion in the column reinforcement.